percona/pmm/source/dashboards/dashboard-mongodb-cluster-summary.rst

 .. _dashboard-mongodb-cluster-summary:

-|mongodb| Cluster Summary
+MongoDB Cluster Summary
 ================================================================================

-The |mongodb| Cluster Summary dashboard shows the statistics on the selected |mongodb| cluster.
+The MongoDB Cluster Summary dashboard shows the statistics on the selected MongoDB cluster.
 Namely, it reports the following information:

 .. hlist::
    :columns: 2